25 Sneaky Weight Loss Hacks That Really Work

 5. Eliminate economy-sized packages

-When you serve yourself food from huge boxes of cereal, chips or crackers, you’re more likely to over-serve yourself.
-Or if you do want to buy them for economic reasons, don’t eat from the big bag.
-Portion out your amount and close the bag or box.
+When you grab food from huge boxes of cereal, chips, or crackers, you’re more likely to over-serve yourself.
+If you’re buying them for economic reasons (we get it!), try not to eat directly from large packages.
+Portion out your amount and put the rest away.

 6. Get sneaky with labels